What Our Health Economists Do

 What We Offer

-The starting salary for the role is £30,000.
+We offer a competitive starting salary dependent on your experience.
 Please click here to learn about our reward package and the other benefits of working for Costello Medical.